 Eprints ORCID Capabilities: Further information

-- Collect ORCID IDs
+- Collect: collect ORCID IDs

-- Display ORCID IDs on your website
+- Display: display ORCID IDs on your website

-- Connect ORCID records with affiliation information
+- Connect: connect ORCID records with affiliation information

 ORCID Tier 2 API Framework